CrystalFerrai/EditIcarusProspect/readme.md

                           Warning: Ensure the chosen index is valid for the specific map.

 -l, -list                 Prints information about all player characters stored in the prospect.

+-c, -cleanup              Removes any rockets or other player data that is not associated with a valid player.
+                          Run this if you see any warnings when running -list that you want to clean up.

 -r, -remove [players]     Removes listed player characters and their rockets.
 List a player's Steam ID to
                           remove all of that player's characters.
 To remove only a specific character, list